abbylee12/Project/README.md

       and that's exactly what you get here.
 Then I opted to play basketball here since I was leaving my family and was hundreds of miles away, and being a part of a team allowed me to have a second family."
-3. I asked another on of my teammates, Sierra Davis, her thoughts about UC.
-She says:
+3. I asked another one of my teammates, Sierra Davis, her thoughts about UC.
+She said:
       >"I like UC because the people are different.
 Being from Utah and the west coast, there wasn’t a lot I was very excited about being here in West Virginia.
       It’s like right in the middle being on the east coast but like it’s still